 Change in Status

 VA regulations require you to report any change in your enrollment status or tuition that may affect your VA educational benefits.
-Once you are enrolled and certified by the Veterans Services Office, you are responsible for notifying the office of any change in status.
+Once you are enrolled and certified by the Veterans Resource Center, you are responsible for notifying the office of any change in status.
 This includes adding or dropping classes, and changes in program.
 Changes should be reported promptly.
 Changes in enrollment may result in the retroactive loss of benefits.

 VA Approved Program

 In order to receive VA benefits, you must declare your educational goal and program of study while attending Bellevue College.
 The VA will only pay education benefits for courses that are part of an approved program.
-The VA does not cover Continuing Education programs.
+The VA does not cover Community Education programs.

 Degree Audit / Education Plan

-Every course that you want to receive benefits for must be shown as appropriate through a degree plan from the Bellevue College website, or an education plan, reviewed and signed by an Academic Advisor.
+Every course that you want to receive benefits for must be shown as appropriate through a degree plan from the Bellevue College website, or an education plan, reviewed and signed by an academic advisor.

 Transcripts / Transfer Credits